datastax/python-driver/docs/security.rst

 Server verifies client and client verifies server
 +++++++++++++++++++++++++++++++++++++++++++++++++

-See the previous section for the cassandra configuration and preparing the client certificates.
+See the previous section for examples of Cassandra configuration and preparing the client certificates.

-The driver configuration:
+The following driver code specifies that the connection should use two-way verification:

 .. code-block:: python